sscs-ose/sscs-ose.github.io/_pages/analog.md

 ## Layout Editing

-Once the circuit is working to expectation, an IC layout has to be drawn which implements the circuit in question using MOSFETs, resistors, capacitors, and potentially inductors.
+Once the circuit is working to expectation, an IC layout has to be drawn that implements the circuit in question using MOSFETs, resistors, capacitors, and (potentially) inductors.
 For creating a full-custom chip layout, two tools are integrated into the `SKY130` environment:

 * [Magic VLSI](https://github.com/RTimothyEdwards/magic) is an old tool but still the best option for layout creation.
-The operation of `magic` is a bit special, and you definitely have to go through the [tutorials](http://opencircuitdesign.com/magic) to understand the usage model.
+The operation of `magic` is a bit special, and you have to go through the [tutorials](http://opencircuitdesign.com/magic) to understand the usage model.
 As with any advanced tool, you have to effectively use mouse and keyboard shortcuts.
 This [cheat sheet](https://github.com/hpretl/iic-osic/blob/main/magic-cheatsheet/magic_cheatsheet.pdf) can help you to get started.
 * [KLayout](https://www.klayout.de) is a more modern tool and fast working with large GDS files.
 However, since it lacks parametric layout cells (pcells) for `SKY130` at the moment, its role is mainly for GDS viewing and layer manipulation.

 Custom IC layout needs to be learned, so look for guidance and tutorials, e.g., on YouTube, or find a community for support.